 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Based on its ingredients alone, Stella and Chewy’s Raw Coated Kibble Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Stella and Chewy’s Raw Coated Kibble looks like an above-average dry dog food.

 As a group, the brand features an average protein content of 35% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 40% for the overall product line.